 The main entrance is on the west.
 In front of the church on this side, there is a beautiful square surrounded by smaller historical buildings.
 Meanwhile, the eastern facade, which faces a canal, has been decorated with impressive collonades to create a magnificent first impression for guests.

-The impressive, colourful stone mosaic floor in Byzantine style was also made sometimes around 1140.
+The impressive, colorful stone mosaic floor in Byzantine style was also made sometimes around 1140.
 Over the long centuries it has been worn out and seems diminished in effect by superficial repairs, but it has been kept intact to preserve the scars of history.
 It is the only part of the construction which can be dated more precisely.

 The relics of St.Donato have been placed in a marble sarcophagus.